Physicslibrary/ARKit-Stereoscope-67P/README.md

 <img src="images/blender12.png" width="340">

-Change the view to "Node Editor", "Add a new material", "Add" "Texture" "Image Texture", in "Image Texture" "Brow Image to be linked" to 67P.<br>
+Change the view to "Node Editor", "Add a new material", "Add" "Texture" "Image Texture", in "Image Texture" "Browse Image to be linked" to 67P.<br>

 <img src="images/blender13.png" width="800">